troyhonegger/agbot-fw/api.md

  -1: lowering
   0: stopped
   1: raising
-"actualHeight" is an integer between 0 and 100
+"height" is an integer between 0 and 100
   0: fully lowered
   100: fully raised
-"targetHeight" is one of the following: an integer between 0 (fully lowered) and 100 (fully raised) "STOP": Tiller is stopped regardless of its height "UP": Tiller is raising regardless of its height "DOWN": Tiller is lowering regardless of its height "LOWERED": Tiller wants to remain just below the surface.
+"target" is one of the following: an integer between 0 and 100: tiller wants to achieve this height.
+  "STOP": Tiller is stopped regardless of its height.
+  "UP": Tiller is raising regardless of its height.
+  "DOWN": Tiller is lowering regardless of its height.
+  "LOWERED": Tiller wants to remain just below the surface.
-  "RAISING": Tiller wants to remain just above the surface.
+  "RAISED": Tiller wants to remain just above the surface.
 ```